List of memorials to George Sterling: Memorial poems

-After Sterling's suicide, memorial poems to him by scores of poets appeared in newspapers, magazines, and books.
+After Sterling's suicide, memorial poems to him by more than sixty poets appeared in newspapers, magazines, and books.

 Writers ranged from well-known poets (Edgar Lee Masters, Edwin Markham, Witter Bynner) to unknowns.
 Some memorials were by writers Sterling had mentored or whose careers he had promoted: Robinson Jeffers, Clark Ashton Smith, Audrey Wurdemann, William Rose Benét, Herbert Heron, Margaret Cobb, Alice Sterling Gregory (Sterling's sister), Leslie Nelson Jennings, and others.

+The most well-known Sterling memorial poem is Lost Harbor by Leslie Nelson Jennings.
+It has been reprinted, excerpted, and quoted hundreds of times in books, magazines, newspapers, and speeches, and on monuments and grave markers.

 This list includes only postmortem memorial poems, not tribute verses written while Sterling was alive, such as Jack London's poem "George Sterling".